maedmatt/maedmatt/README.md

   *(Feb 2024 – Sep 2024)*

 - 🏭 **Technical Office Assistant – DAN TECHNOLOGY SRL**
-    *Supported the technical office in automating internal documentation processes, reducing manual overhead by over 8 hours per week.
+    Supported the technical office in automating internal documentation processes, reducing manual overhead by over 8 hours per week.
-  Contributed to the design and prototyping of three robotic cell concepts using CAD tools, improving layout efficiency and production planning.
+  Contributed to the design and prototyping of robotic cell concepts using CAD tools, improving layout efficiency and production planning.
-  Assisted with technical support, resolving more than 15 cases related to mechanical integration and documentation issues.
+  Assisted with technical support, resolving more than 15 cases related to technical integration and documentation issues.
   *(Jan 2021 – Sep 2021)*

 ---